Supporting neurodiverse families

 Patty’s journey started with having a family member being diagnosed with ADHD.
 Growing up with that knowledge was where the learning began but only until her own son began to struggle at school and was showing signs of ADHD, ASD and SPD did she begin to investigate further.
 In 2015 (after reading everything she could) she decided to reach out for further family support, in the way of activities and meeting other parents.
 She went to one support group and decided she wanted to be part of THIS charity and offered to create flyers that she felt would promote SPACE in a way that matched the knowledge and support that was being offered already.
 Working with families and watching how those families/children ‘find their tribe’ is the most rewarding part of her role.

-Louise Murray, Lending SPACE Administrator
+Louise Murray, Finance

 Louise’s experience of the SEND world began with the autism diagnosis of the youngest of her three children at pre-school age.
 Louise attended many courses which were ‘invaluable’ in both normalising and supporting her with the diagnosis, which left her with a strong desire to work for SPACE.
 Louise brings her organisation and computer skills from her previous career to our Lending SPACE community hub as Lending SPACE Administrator.